 This one goes hand-in-hand with my lack of keyword research.
 My ‘imaginative’ titles might have worked well in a novella, but they were meaningless to Google.

 Lesson: Make sure your post titles: 1) clearly describe the post topic, and 2) use your primary keyword at the beginning.
 Bonus points if you can include numbers or emotive words too!

 When you’re heavily focused on writing your content, it’s easy to overlook link building.

-Based on my experience, I believe maintaining frequent publishing right and high-quality content is more important in the early stages than building links.
+Based on my experience, publishing lots of high-quality content is more important in the early stages than building links.
 But that doesn’t mean you should ignore the latter altogether.

 The best ways for newbies to build links is: 1) by reaching out to other blogs and offering to guest post for them, or 2) by answering HARO queries.

 These methods are solid and reliable.
 But are there any shortcuts?

 We’ll look at that in the next section.

 You’ve got a new blog.
 You know you need links.
 But how to get them?